Hypogonadism

 The symptoms of hypogonadism vary depending on when the patient develops the condition.
 In congenital hypogonadism, the patient will be born with abnormal genitalia; they can be underdeveloped or ambiguous.
 Some patients are even born with female genitalia.

 If the patient develops hypogonadism in adolescence, the condition may delay puberty or impair their development.
-In this case, the patient may show the following symptoms:
+In this case, the patient may show symptoms such as gynecomastia or development of breast tissue, little development of muscle mass, impaired growth of male genitals, impaired growth of body hair, excessive growth of the limbs in proportion to the body, and no deepening of the voice.

 Some men may also experience symptoms similar to those of women undergoing menopause like hot flashes, fatigue, trouble concentrating, and decreased sex drive.